ItalianoFrançaisDeutschEnglish

 Preface.

-This text is a necessarily incomplete exposition — called minimal because it avoids arbitrary explanations of unknown mechanisms and situations — of a process that has crossed humanity for millennia, and of concepts already formulated, some of them very ancient, a sign that the process was intuited from the beginning.
-The aim here is to give form, coherence, and explicit language to what has been seen and said by men who often devoted their entire lives to this reflection: certain of their formulations have been simply incorporated, in recognition of their precision.
-Some names may be indicated: Lao Tze and Epicurus, ancient masters; and among the moderns, Karl Marx, Lewis Mumford, Martin Heidegger, Alfred Sohn-Rethel, Guy Debord, Ivan Illich, Jerry Mander, Jean Baudrillard, Jacques Camatte.
-Some of the moderns elaborated contradictory theories, sometimes in support of the very process they claimed to oppose; yet within the theoretical framework, what counts are definitions, relations between concepts, and verifiable consequences, not biographies.
-Only those conceptual structures coherent with the framework presented here are selected.
-Others are not listed, though they wrote decisive words, or because they expressed themselves not in books but in gestures, in forms, in ways of living. ¶ It is also a diagnosis: it follows the genealogical thread of abstraction, which runs through religion, State, capital, technical system, in order to evaluate its direction and effects with its own metrics.
-Some concepts appear before being clarified and must be followed in their development; others are deliberately succinct, referring to notions already consolidated.
-The text does not include notes: however, associated with the minimal theory is an anthology of authorial passages — often containing the first formulations of the concepts discussed, with relative bibliography — which accompanies and illustrates each paragraph. ¶ The final Postilla does not console, but, recognizing the gravity of the diagnosis itself, indicates the path — always present — of active acceptance.
+This text is a necessarily incomplete exposition — called minimal because it avoids arbitrary explanations of unknown mechanisms and situations — of a process that has traversed us for millennia, and of concepts already formulated, some of them very ancient, a sign that the process was intuited from the beginning.
+Its aim is to give form, coherence, and explicit language to what has been seen and said by men who often devoted their entire lives to this reflection: certain of their formulations have been simply incorporated, in recognition of their precision.
+Some names may be mentioned: Lao Tze and Epicurus, ancient masters; and among the moderns, Alexis de Tocqueville, Karl Marx, Lewis Mumford, Martin Heidegger, Alfred Sohn-Rethel, Ivan Illich, Jerry Mander, Jean Baudrillard, Jacques Camatte.
+Some of the moderns elaborated contradictory theories, some even in support of the very process they claimed to oppose, but in the theoretical framework — increasingly obscured by a cloud of chatter and allusion — what counts are definitions, relations between concepts, and verifiable consequences, not biographies nor philology; only those conceptual structures coherent with the framework presented here are selected.
+Other names are not listed, though they wrote decisive words, either because they did not express themselves in books but in gestures, forms, or ways of living. ¶ It is also a diagnosis: it follows the genealogical thread a degeneration of abstraction, which passes through religion, State, capital, and the technical system, in order to evaluate their direction and effects according to their own metrics.
+Some concepts appear before being clarified and must be followed in their development; others are deliberately concise, referring to notions already consolidated.
+The text contains no notes: however, associated with the minimal theory is an anthology of authorial passages — often containing the first formulations of the concepts discussed, with relative bibliography — which accompanies and illustrates each paragraph. ¶ The final Postilla does not intend to console, but, recognizing the gravity of the diagnosis, to point out the path — always present — of active acceptance.

 Index Anthology